310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

 {% bubble Chiaki awkward %}
 I'm not that good at moving and expressing myself in a soft way, it seems…

-Takamine couldn't bear to watch my performance, so he introduced me to a mascot character that resembles me.
+Takamine couldn't bear to watch my performance, so he introduced me to a yuruchara that resembles me.
 {% endbubble %}

 {% bubble Chiaki v2 %}
-It's an octopus mascot that wants to be a police officer.
+It's an octopus yuruchara that wants to be a police officer.
 Despite its earnest, fiery choice of words, it moves in a droopy, adorable way.
 {% endbubble %}

 <div class="minitalk" character="Anzu">